alcohesion/Proxy/docker/README.md

 - Relaxed security headers

 ### Production
-- MongoDB authentication required
-- Redis authentication required
+- No authentication required on MongoDB and Redis (simplified configuration)
 - HTTPS with strong SSL configuration
 - Security headers and CSP enabled
 - Rate limiting active
 - Production logging only

-**Important:** Always change default passwords in `prod/.env` before deployment!
+**Important:** Configure strong AUTH_TOKEN and HEX_ENCRYPTION_KEY in GitHub secrets for application security!